Nitin-GH/Lenovo-TB-8504X/README.md

-# Step 4: OEM unlocking is need in order to install custom roms on Lenovo-TB8504X for that you going to need few softwars
+# Step 4: OEM unlocking is need in order to install custom roms on Lenovo-TB8504X for that you going to need few software
 **Installation instruction are provided in websites so please pay attention to that we dont want to make this guide lengthy**\
 **file 1.** https://qcomdriver.com/qualcomm-usb-driver-v1-0-10065-1 \
 **file 2.** https://qdloader9008.com/qualcomm-qdloader-9008-driver-v1-00-25 \